plone/guillotina/docs/source/installation/configuration.md

 - `port` (number): Port to bind to. _defaults to `8080`_
 - `conflict_retry_attempts` (number): Number of times to retry database conflict errors. _defaults to `3`_
 - `cloud_storage` (string): Dotted path to cloud storage field type. _defaults to `"guillotina.interfaces.IDBFileField"`_
+- `loop_policy`: (string): Be able to customize the event loop policy used.
+For example, to use uvloop, set this value to `uvloop.EventLoopPolicy`.
+- `router`: be able to customize the main aiohttp Router class
+- `oid_generator`: be able to customize the function used to generate oids on the system. defaults to `guillotina.db.oid.generate_oid`
+- `cors_renderer`: customize the cors renderer, defaults to `guillotina.cors.DefaultCorsRenderer`
+- `request_indexer`: customize the class used to index content, defaults to `guillotina.catalog.index.RequestIndexer`

 ## Transaction strategy